tldr-pages/tldr/pages/common/palmtopnm.md

 # palmtopnm

-> Convert Palm bitmap file to a PNM image.
+> Convert a Palm bitmap file to a PNM image.
 > More information: <https://netpbm.sourceforge.net/doc/palmtopnm.html>.

 - Convert a Palm bitmap to a PNM image: